 The Drop Mediator stops the processing of the current message.
 This mediator is useful for ensuring that the message is sent only once and then dropped by the ESB profile.
 If you have any mediators defined after the

 <drop/> element, they will not be executed, because

 <drop/> is considered to be the end of the message flow.

-As with other mediators, after adding the drop mediator to a sequence, you can change its position in the sequence by moving it up or down using the arrows.
+As with other mediators, after adding the drop mediator to a sequence, you can click its up and down arrows to move its location in the sequence.

-You can also use the drop mediator for messages that do not meet the filter criteria if the client is waiting for a response to ensure the message was received by the ESB.
-When the Drop mediator is included in a proxy configuration as shown below, the message is dropped and the
+You can use the drop mediator for messages that do not meet the filter criteria in case the client is waiting for a response to ensure the message was received by the ESB profile.
+For example:

 In this scenario, if the message doesn't meet the filter condition, it is dropped, and the HTTP 202 Accepted response is sent to the client.
 If you did not include the drop mediator, the client would not receive any response.